After reading my previous post Diversify Bond Funds with CDs, reader Matt emailed saying

 “It sounds good but my bond fund returned 6%+ a year in the last few years.
 If I had bought CDs instead, I would’ve missed all the good returns.
 I don’t think CDs were yielding 6% when I bought my bond fund.”

 Before I break out the standard statement about past performance, I’d like to do a case study.
 What if you bought a CD instead of a bond fund say in 2009?

 Vanguard shows that back in January 2009, Vanguard Total Bond Market Index Fund Admiral Shares had a SEC yield of 4.36%.
 Google shows that a 7-year CD from PenFed was at 4.5% APY at that time.
 A 7-year CD had a slightly higher yield than the Vanguard Total Bond Market Index Fund back then.

 Investors who bought the bond fund and the CD had these returns in the next four years:

 |2009 – 2012 average||6.1%||4.5%|

 Matt is correct: in those four years he received a better return in his bond fund than he would have in CDs.
 Because interest rates dropped, the bond fund had a boost from capital gains.

 But wait, it ain’t over yet.
 The bond fund is yielding less now.
 The CD is still paying 4.5%.
 The higher return in the bond fund in the early years came at the cost of lower returns in the future.
 This is very similar to funding one’s expenses by debt.
 Today’s joy comes at the cost of tomorrow’s pain.
-Over the full course of 7 years until the CD matures, here’s what the returns would look like (updated on 6/14/2015 with actual numbers for 2013 and 2014):
+Over the full course of 7 years until the CD matures, here’s what the returns looked like (updated in 2016 with 2013-2015 returns):

 |2009 – 2015 average||4.0%||4.5%|